 - Has issues with rhyming words

-- Difficulty with memorizing alphabets, shapes, numbers, colors etc.
+- Difficulty when you teach alphabets, shapes, numbers, colors

 - Extremely restless and easily distracted.

 - Have trouble associating letters with their sounds

 - Confuses basic words while reading and writing